On This Page

 Why Do People Get Hurt When Riding a Scooter?

-Let's stop the scooter for a moment.
+Let's stop the e-scooter for a moment.
 Is everything alright?
 Are we driving correctly?
+Are we using any protective gear?
 Road accidents caused by scooters have multiplied in recent years - this could simply be down to the increased number of electric scooters on the roads.
 More and more people recognize that electric scooters are an excellent means of transportation, but their overcrowding has brought new problems for people who use them and for road safety in general.
-But why are more people who ride electric scooters being injured?
+But why are more people who ride electric scooters being injured and what are the safety concerns?

 What Defines a Safe Trip on a Scooter?